‘I place before you the head of my godless enemies. They have tormented me and hated me ever since I wanted to go my own way’ (Extract)

 When their lives start to crumble Gray and Esther turn to Christianity in the hope that God will take all the bad things away.
 As they’re drawn further into the church their secrets unravel, caught in a battle of ambition and desire where only one can win.

-Most recently, an extract of this play was shown at Omnibus in Clapham on 15th April 2016.
+Most recently, an extract of this play was shown at Omnibus in Clapham.
 Read Omnibus’ interview with me about the project here.

 Since the showing I have been further developing the script and am now working with director Sharon Burrell on a full production.
 More info to come soon.